Homestays, Intensive Language Program, Traveling Seminar, Volunteer Opportunitites

 Columbia students pay regular Columbia tuition.
 Financial aid, with the exception of federal work study, may be applied to study overseas.

-For the Columbia students on the CASB Program, students will pay a housing fee to the Office of Global Programs which will be applied to their housing costs while abroad.
+For the Columbia students on the CASB Program, students will pay a Program Fee to the Office of Global Programs which will be cover their housing costs while abroad.

 Estimated Additional Costs